Frequently Asked Questions

 Where is Dolores Huerta from?

 Huerta was born on April 10, 1930, in the mining town of Dawson, New Mexico.
 She is the only daughter of Juan Fernández and Alicia Chávez.
-Her parents divorced when she was three and her mother, Alicia Chávez.
-At the age of seven, Alicia Chávez moved the family to Stockton, California.
+Her parents divorced when she was 3 and her mother, Alicia Chavez, moved the family to Stockton, California at 6 1/2.

 Who are Dolores Huerta's Parents?

-Alicia Chávez was a strong, compassionate business woman that was active in community affairs, numerous civic organizations, She had a restaurant then opened a hotel with 70 rooms.
+Alicia Saint John Chavez was a strong, compassionate business woman that was active in community affairs, numerous civic organizations, She had a restaurant then opened a hotel with 70 rooms.
 She often helped people who needed shelter.
 Alicia encouraged the cultural diversity that was a natural part of Dolores’ upbringing in Stockton.
-Alicia Chávez’s community activism was reflected in Dolores’ involvement as a student at Stockton High School.
+Alicia’s community activism was reflected in Dolores’ involvement as a student at Stockton High School.

 Juan Fernández was born in Dawson, New Mexico, a small mining town, to a Mexican immigrant family and worked as a coal miner.
 Later, he joined the migrant labor force, and harvested beets in Colorado, Nebraska, and Wyoming.
 When Huerta was a child she moved to Stockton, California, with her mother and siblings after her parents’ divorce.
 She remained in touch with her father, Juan Fernández, and took pride in his personal and professional development from coal miner to migrant laborer to union activist to an elected representative in the New Mexico state legislature to college graduate. and eventually earning a college degree.